 Table of Contents

 Tip 1: Make a list and pack better for an expatriation!

 This is a must-do and the first thing to do to pack for an expatriation!

 Otherwise, you will for sure forget essential items, which might be difficult to get afterwards.
-Ask relatives to go through your things to send it to you can be annoying for everyone.
+Asking relatives to go through your things to send them to you can be annoying for everyone.

 So take time to write this list to put all the chances on your side and not forget anything essential.

 I find it easier to breakdown my list in the 6 following categories:

 - Important Documents

 Tip 2: Make sure to start in advance to pack for an expatriation!